Dark Remains: Reception

 Dennis Harvey of Variety called it "a genuinely creepy ghost story that packs maximum dread per reel".
-Bloody Disgusting rated it 4/5 stars and wrote, "All in all, unbelievable.
+Bloody Disgusting rated it 4/5 stars and wrote: "All in all, unbelievable.
 Dark Remains is a suspense film the like of which hasn’t been released in a long time."
-Joshua Siebalt of Dread Central rated it 3.5/5 stars and wrote, "All in all, Dark Remains is a very solid ghost story with enough attention to detail and characterization to set it aside from its contemporaries."
-Mitchell Wells of Horror Society wrote, "If you are a horror fan, I would really encourage you to watch it and see how the director is greatly influenced by old ghost films as well as new age ones."
+Joshua Siebalt of Dread Central rated it 3.5/5 stars: "All in all, Dark Remains is a very solid ghost story with enough attention to detail and characterization to set it aside from its contemporaries."

+Mitchell Wells of Horror Society wrote: "If you are a horror fan, I would really encourage you to watch it and see how the director is greatly influenced by old ghost films as well as new age ones."
 Mike Long of DVD Talk rated it 2.5/5 stars and wrote that though the films "contains some creepy moments", the film was often boring, confusing, or both.

 It was awarded best picture at the 2005 Rhode Island International Horror Film Festival.